 In March 2020, Charter Communications, LLC ("CC, LLC"), an indirect subsidiary of Charter, was named as a defendant in a lawsuit filed in Dallas, Texas related to the fatal stabbing of an individual in her home by an off duty CC, LLC technician: William Goff, as Personal Representative of Betty Jo McClain Thomas, deceased, et al. v.
 Roy James Holden, Jr. and Charter Communications, LLC, Case No. CC-20-01579-E, pending in County Court at Law No. 5 for Dallas County, Texas.
-The complaint alleged that CC, LLC was responsible for the plaintiff's death.
-Following a two phase trial, the jury returned a verdict finding CC, LLC at fault for plaintiff's death, and awarded compensatory damages of \$375 million to plaintiff's estate and then awarded \$7.0 billion in punitive damages to plaintiff's estate on July 26, 2022.
-Charter will continue to vigorously defend this lawsuit including pursuing all available appeals.
+The complaint alleged that CC, LLC was responsible for Mrs. Thomas' death.
+Following a two phase trial, the jury returned a verdict finding CC, LLC ninety percent at fault for Mrs. Thomas' death, and awarded compensatory damages of \$375 million to plaintiffs and then awarded \$7.0 billion in punitive damages to plaintiffs on July 26, 2022.
+On October 7, 2022, plaintiffs filed a motion for a judgment that proposed a reduced total award of \$1.144 billion.
+The trial judge signed the judgment, and CC, LLC posted a \$25 million bond to stay the judgment pending appeals.
+CC, LLC will continue to vigorously defend this lawsuit including pursuing all available appeals.